Drug

 symptoms manifest.

-can manifest in different body areas.
-Examples of most
+different body areas.
+Examples of most common subtypes

 vary depending on the specific subtype; for instance,